newaetech/chipwhisperer/docs/source/Capture/ChipWhisperer-Lite.md

 # CW1173 ChipWhisperer-Lite

-The ChipWhisperer-Lite represents NewAE Technology Inc.’s most aggressive pursuit of it’s mission to bring side-channel power analysis and glitching attacks to every engineer and student.
+The ChipWhisperer-Lite represents NewAE Technology Inc.'s most aggressive pursuit of it's mission to bring side-channel power analysis and glitching attacks to every engineer and student.
 The FULLY open-source (hardware, software, firmware, FPGA code) is launching a revolution in hardware security.
 In particular, the ChipWhisperer-Lite serves as a good middle ground between the full feature-set of the ChipWhisperer-Pro, and the affordability of the ChipWhisperer-Nano.